 York’s Historic Environment Record (HER) holds information on the city’s archaeological finds, historic buildings and monuments, from a variety of sources such as:

 You can browse an online version of monument data from York’s HER via Heritage Gateway which can also be used to access data from North Yorkshire and the North Yorkshire Moors.
-The Heritage Gateway should not be used as a substitute source of information by those conducting commercial archaeological work.
+Heritage Gateway should not be used as a substitute source of information by those conducting commercial archaeological work.

 The 'City of York HER' does not cover the North York Moors, Yorkshire Dales or areas under North Yorkshire County Council control.

 Searching York’s Historic Environment Record (HER)